-REHABILITATIVE MEDICINE) is a course that teaches students about musculoskeletal anatomy, exercise physiology, bioenergetics, biomechanics, posture, exercise techniques, and rehabilitation and performance enhancement.
+Prerequisite: Principles of Health Science and/or Sports Medicine I, application is a course that teaches students about musculoskeletal anatomy, exercise physiology, bioenergetics, biomechanics, posture, exercise techniques, and rehabilitation and performance enhancement.
 Students will also study basic orthopedic injury evaluation and considerations for working with individuals with chronic health conditions.
 Additionally, the students will learn injury prevention techniques through the Functional Movement Screen (FMS) and basic Fascial Movement Taping through RockTape.
 In addition to classroom learning, students will have the opportunity to train at local fitness facilities, physical therapy clinics, and orthopedic offices, in preparation for the National Academy of Sports Medicine Certified Personal Trainer examination.
 This course is offered at MNHS only; it is the student's responsibility to provide their own transportation to and from MNHS and job training sites.
 This course has limited enrollment.
+If the teacher is certified, PE credit can be awarded.
+Contact your counselor for more details.